More New Zealanders than ever were on the wrong end of phishing, fraud, ransomware and malware incidents in the three months to September.

 The cost of crime is rising even faster than the number of incidents.
 Cert says people reported crimes worth $6.4 million in the quarter.
 Again that’s almost double the same period a year earlier.

-Cert is the government agency set up to help and advise businesses, other government agencies and individuals who face online crime.
+Cert is the government agency set up to help and advise businesses, other government agencies and individuals who face online criminals.

 Reported crime is only part of the story

 It points out the numbers reflect reported crimes, the actual level of incidents and losses incurred will be higher.
 It could be much higher.
-People aren’t willing to admit they’ve been duped.
-Nor are they happy being identified as victims.
+People aren’t willing to admit being duped.
+Nor do they want anyone to see them as victims.

 While phishing and credential harvesting were the most reported incidents, distributed denial of service attacks on high profile organisations like the NZX made headlines during the quarter.